20 Free & Cheap Things to Do on Rarotonga ???? [2023]© CookIslandsPocketGuide.com

 Location: Main Road (Ara Tapu), Arorangi.

-20 Free & Cheap Things to Do on Rarotonga 🤿 [2023]© CookIslandsPocketGuide.com
+20 Free & Cheap Things to Do on Rarotonga ????
+[2023]© CookIslandsPocketGuide.com

 8. Experience the Punanga Nui Market – FREE/CHEAP

-20 Free & Cheap Things to Do on Rarotonga 🤿 [2023]© CookIslandsPocketGuide.com
+20 Free & Cheap Things to Do on Rarotonga ????
+[2023]© CookIslandsPocketGuide.com

 9. Visit the Historical Site and Explore the Rock Pools at Black Rock – FREE

-A volcanic outcrop among the sand, Black Rock is not only a historical site but a great place to snorkel or reef walk.
+A volcanic outcrop amidst the sand, Black Rock is not only a historical site but also a great place to snorkel or go reef walking.
 The rock is said to be where Rarotonga’s spirits would depart to the afterlife, which you can learn more about on the interpretation panel erected in front of the rock.
-At low tide, the rock pools are interesting to investigate, while it’s also a fun snorkelling spot at high tide.

 Location: Main Road (Ara Tapu), Nikao.

-20 Free & Cheap Things to Do on Rarotonga 🤿 [2023]© CookIslandsPocketGuide.com
+20 Free & Cheap Things to Do on Rarotonga ????
+[2023]© CookIslandsPocketGuide.com

 10. Scout Out the Island’s Ancient Maraes and the Historical Avana Harbour – FREE

 Speaking of historical sites, there are plenty more intriguing points of interest scattered across Rarotonga.
 Let’s start with the Avana Vaka Migration Site where the ancestors of Aotearoa New Zealand departed on their vaka (canoe).
 The site has a memorial at the northern end of Muri.
-Additionally, ancient marae (Maori meeting areas) can be found along the inland roads, such as Pokata Marae and Arai-Te-Tonga Marae.
-Find all of these sites and more in the 10 Best Historical Sites in Rarotonga.

 Location: See the link above for locations.

-20 Free & Cheap Things to Do on Rarotonga 🤿 [2023]© CookIslandsPocketGuide.com
+20 Free & Cheap Things to Do on Rarotonga ????
+[2023]© CookIslandsPocketGuide.com

-20 Free & Cheap Things to Do on Rarotonga 🤿 [2023]© CookIslandsPocketGuide.com
+20 Free & Cheap Things to Do on Rarotonga ????
+[2023]© CookIslandsPocketGuide.com

-12. See the Matai Shipwreck – FREE
+13. See the Maitai Shipwreck – FREE

 Either admire “The Boiler” poking out of the ocean from shore at Trader Jacks in Avarua or swim out to the 100+-year-old ship yourself.
-Caution: Only strong swimmers with fins and snorkelling gear should make the journey – and at low tide with other people.
-The swim is about 500m (1,600ft) from shore.

 Location: Trader Jacks, Main Road (Ara Tapu), western end of Avarua.

-20 Free & Cheap Things to Do on Rarotonga 🤿 [2023]© Reef Sub
+22 Free & Cheap Things to Do on Rarotonga 🤿 [2025]© CookIslandsPocketGuide.com

-13. Check Out the Island’s Art Galleries – FREE
+14. Check Out the Island’s Art Galleries – FREE

-The Cooks Island Maori culture and marine environment are the main inspiration for art across Rarotonga.
-This makes for some breathtaking pieces to admire at the galleries of the island’s talented artists.
-Pop into The Little Red Gallery, the Bergman Gallery, Two Mamas Gallery, The Art Box and more while exploring the island.
+Pop into Te Toki Tupuna, the Bergman Gallery, Two Mamas Gallery, Ani’s Art Gallery and more while exploring the island.
 See what makes each gallery worth visiting in the 5 Best Art Galleries in Rarotonga & the Cook Islands.

 Location: See the link above for locations.

-20 Free & Cheap Things to Do on Rarotonga 🤿 [2023]© CookIslandsPocketGuide.com
+20 Free & Cheap Things to Do on Rarotonga ????
+[2023]© CookIslandsPocketGuide.com

-14. Kick Back with Some Stargazing – FREE
+16. Kick Back with Some Stargazing – FREE

-When night falls and the sky is clear, the universe puts on the most mesmerising show made all the clearer thanks to Rarotonga’s limited light pollution.
-Head out on the beach or simply look up from your accommodation on a clear night and enjoy the display.
-If you can time your visit between late April and late May, Rarotonga captures amazing views of the Eta Aquariids meteor shower.
-Discover more evening activities in the 10 Things to Do in Rarotonga & the Cook Islands at Night.
+When night falls and the sky is clear, the universe puts on the most mesmerising show, made all the clearer thanks to Rarotonga’s limited light pollution.
+Head out on the beach or look up from your accommodation on a clear night and enjoy the display.

 Location: All over Rarotonga.
 See The Best Spots for Stargazing in the Cook Islands for specific locations.

-20 Free & Cheap Things to Do on Rarotonga 🤿 [2023]© CookIslandsPocketGuide.com
+20 Free & Cheap Things to Do on Rarotonga ????
+[2023]© CookIslandsPocketGuide.com

-15. Hit the Island’s Best Sunset and Sunrise Spots – FREE
+17. Hit the Island’s Best Sunset and Sunrise Spots – FREE

-If you’re not staying on Rarotonga’s sunset coast, Arorangi, at least make your way to its never-ending beach to soak up the sunset.
-Take a picnic from one of the affordable food trucks and make an evening of it.
 Check out the best spots around Rarotonga in the 10 Best Places to Watch the Sunset in Rarotonga & the Cook Islands.
 Alternatively, head over to Muri Beach to watch the sunrise, as described in the 10 Best Places to Watch the Sunrise.

 Location: Sunset – Arorangi, west coast of Rarotonga.
 Sunrise – Mrui Beach, east coast of Rarotonga.

-20 Free & Cheap Things to Do on Rarotonga 🤿 [2023]© CookIslandsPocketGuide.com
+20 Free & Cheap Things to Do on Rarotonga ????
+[2023]© CookIslandsPocketGuide.com

-16. Look Out for Whales – FREE
+18. Look Out for Whales – FREE

 Between July and October, the flukes of humpback whales can be seen diving into the deep beyond the reef.
 While it’s possible to spot whales from any shore of the island, some of the best places include the resorts and accommodations lining the beach in Arorangi.
-See where else to do some whale spotting in the 10 Best Places for Whale Watching in Rarotonga & the Cook Islands.

 Location: See the link above for locations.

-20 Free & Cheap Things to Do on Rarotonga 🤿 [2023]© CookIslandsPocketGuide.com
+20 Free & Cheap Things to Do on Rarotonga ????
+[2023]© CookIslandsPocketGuide.com

-17. Relax, Stroke a Dog, or Watch the Hermit Crabs on the Beach – FREE
+19. Relax, Stroke a Dog, or Watch the Hermit Crabs on the Beach – FREE

 Oh yeah, there’s a whole lot of beach on Rarotonga; almost the entire island is just one long beach.
-Spending the day on the sand is a fun free thing to do on Rarotonga where you can relax, do some beachcombing, look out for hermit crabs and say hello to Rarotonga’s abundance of “wandering dogs”.
+Spending the day on the sand is a fun, free thing to do on Rarotonga, where you can relax, do some beachcombing, look out for hermit crabs and say hello to Rarotonga’s abundance of “wandering dogs”.

 Location: All over Rarotonga!
 Check out the 10 Best Beaches in Rarotonga.

-20 Free & Cheap Things to Do on Rarotonga 🤿 [2023]© CookIslandsPocketGuide.com
+20 Free & Cheap Things to Do on Rarotonga ????
+[2023]© CookIslandsPocketGuide.com

-18. Enjoy the Singing of a Sunday Church Service – FREE
+20. Enjoy the Singing of a Sunday Church Service – FREE

-The powerful harmonies echoing across the churches on a Sunday is an experience not to be missed.
-Don your most church-appropriate attire (cover knees and shoulders) and head to one of the churches across Rarotonga, typically with a 10am service.
-The Avarua CICC Church is highly recommended for a traditional experience or enjoy something more contemporary and upbeat at the Celebration Church in Avarua.
+The Avarua CICC Church is highly recommended for a traditional experience, or enjoy something more contemporary and upbeat at the Celebration Church in Avarua.
 For more recommendations, check out the 10 Best Churches in the Cook Islands to Experience as a Visitor.

 Location: See the link above for locations.

-20 Free & Cheap Things to Do on Rarotonga 🤿 [2023]© CookIslandsPocketGuide.com
+20 Free & Cheap Things to Do on Rarotonga ????
+[2023]© CookIslandsPocketGuide.com

-19. Cycle Around the Island – FREE/CHEAP
+21. Cycle Around the Island – FREE/CHEAP

-This activity is either free or cheap depending on if you happen to stay at an accommodation with cycle hire included (Muri Beachcomber, Te Etu Villa and Ikurangi Eco Retreat are just a few).
+This activity is either free or inexpensive, depending on whether you happen to stay at an accommodation that includes cycle hire (Muri Beachcomber, Te Etu Villa, and Ikurangi Eco Retreat are just a few examples).
 If not, bicycles are available to hire at most vehicle rentals on the island, costing between NZ$15-$30 a day.
-Inland roads are quiet and scenic, making for a pleasant ride – just check out recommended routes in the 5 Best Bike Trails in Rarotonga & the Cook Islands, as well as where to hire bikes in Where to Rent Bikes & E-Bikes.

 Location: See the locations of stays with bikes in the 10 Accommodations in the Cook Islands with Bike Hire.

-20 Free & Cheap Things to Do on Rarotonga 🤿 [2023]© David Kirkland - CookIslandsPocketGuide.com
+22 Free & Cheap Things to Do on Rarotonga 🤿 [2025]© CookIslandsPocketGuide.com

-20. Do a Tiki Tour Around the Island by Car or Scooter – CHEAP
+22. Do a Tiki Tour Around the Island by Car or Scooter – CHEAP

-Similar to the point above but allowing you to explore further, hiring a scooter or a car is a good way to spend the day hitting the points we’ve covered in this list of free and cheap things to do on Rarotonga.
-Car and scooter hire will only cost you around NZ$20-$60 per day (but remember that there is a fee for the scooter license).
-Whatever mode of transport you prefer, there’s much joy to be had exploring the scenic roads of Rarotonga from the palm-fringed inland roads to the beaches along the coastal road.
-Get inspiration for a day trip with A Self-Guided Day Trip Around Rarotonga.
+Similar to the point above, but allowing you to explore further, hiring a scooter or a car is a good way to spend the day, hitting the points we’ve covered in this list of free and cheap things to do on Rarotonga.
+Car and scooter hire will cost you around NZ$24-$70 per day (note that a fee applies for the scooter license).

 Location: Check out the 10 Best Car Rentals in Rarotonga and Scooter Hire in Rarotonga: Where to Rent, Cost & More.

-20 Free & Cheap Things to Do on Rarotonga 🤿 [2023]© CookIslandsPocketGuide.com
+20 Free & Cheap Things to Do on Rarotonga ????
+[2023]© CookIslandsPocketGuide.com

 More Free and Cheap Things to Do on Rarotonga